 A good example of such services is PaaS (Platform as a Service).
 Businesses can leverage cloud computing so that they can get their hands on a reliable platform they can use to develop in-house solutions more effectively.
 Moreover, you can also opt for reliable DevOps services to ensure seamless integration and software delivery.

 The platform itself is managed by service providers while your business manages the apps that are developed through it.
+With application monitoring, you can ensure your apps are always performing optimally.
 This service is popular among developers and they prefer to have a stable platform they can work on without having to manage it themselves.

 PaaS also includes high customisation options that developers can leverage, as well as automation that can be implemented when needed, while companies enjoy a cost-effective way to develop in-house solutions.